juansedev2/Taylor-Series-Calculator/README.md

 ``
 pip install matplotlib
 ``

 #### Sympy

 ``
 pip install sympy
 ``

+## Finally, only open a terminal in the root of this directory a run the follow command to use the program

+``
+python main.py
+``

 *That's all and if you get an error, please, contact me :D*